Batman action figures: Matty Collector

 Mattel began selling exclusive Batman: The Dark Knight and DC Universe figures exclusively on mattycollector.com in 2009, giving fans a chance to order items that are not found in stores.

 Batman: The Brave and the Bold

-Mattel also released a line of figures and playsets based on the popular Cartoon Network animated series Batman: The Brave and the Bold.
+Mattel also released a line of figures and playsets based on the series Batman: The Brave and the Bold.

 Young Justice

 Mattel released an action figure line based on Young Justice.
 The line included characters from the Batman universe, including Robin and Batman himself.

 Arkham City and Arkham Asylum

 An action figure line was released after the events and during the events of Arkham City and Arkham Asylum, which are still continuing now from 2009 to whenever the figures are ending.
 Places such as Toys "R" Us and the Big Bad Toy Store sell these action figures and many toy reviewers have used these action figures in their videos.

 The Dark Knight Rises

-An action figure line based on the film The Dark Knight Rises has recently released 7 figures: Batman, Bane, Catwoman, John Blake, Alfred, Ra's al Ghul, and Jim Gordon.
+An action figure line based on the film The Dark Knight Rises released 7 figures: Batman, Bane, Catwoman, John Blake, Alfred, Ra's al Ghul, and Jim Gordon.